| What | When | Key Numbers |

 Below Green Mountain:

 Key flies: Small flies are essential.
-Mysis Shrimp (18-22), Zebra Midges (20-24), Scuds (16-18), RS2s, Juju Midges.
+Mysis Shrimp (18-22), Zebra Midges (20-24), Scuds (16-18), RS2s, JuJu Midges.
 This is 6X-7X tippet water.

 Access: Walk-and-wade from downtown Silverthorne.
 Parking along Blue River Parkway.
 The town section is family-friendly and less intimidating than canyon sections of other rivers.

 Running through Durango, the Animas provides urban fishing access and some of the state's most challenging whitewater.
+It is one of the last free-flowing rivers in Colorado.

 Flow Windows (Durango section):